Beliavsky/Fortran-code-on-GitHub/README.md

 [Model of an idealized Moist Atmosphere (MiMA)](https://github.com/mjucker/MiMA): intermediate-complexity General Circulation Model with interactive water vapor and full radiation.
 It is published in M Jucker and EP Gerber, 2017: [Untangling the annual cycle of the tropical tropopause layer with an idealized moist model](https://journals.ametsoc.org/view/journals/clim/30/18/jcli-d-17-0127.1.xml), Journal of Climate 30, 7339-7358.

+[multio](https://github.com/ecmwf/multio): package developed by ECMWF that provides an application programming interface (API) for I/O-server functionality for distributed earth-system models and post-processing pipelines of a user-programmable list of actions

 [NoahMP](https://github.com/ESMWG/NoahMP): Noah with multiparameterization options (NoahMP) land surface model, from ESMWG

 [Noah-OWP-Modular](https://github.com/NOAA-OWP/noah-owp-modular): extended, refactored version of the [Noah-MP](https://github.com/NCAR/noahmp/) land surface model, by K. Jennings et al. In order to ease readability, adaptability, and interoperability, the model has been broken out into a series of modules and data types that represent various components of model information and parameters as well as the energy and water balances.